-

 Randy made his Major League debut with the Cardinals on Aug.
 14, 2019.
 Over 19 games with the Cardinals, Arozarena hit .300 in 20 at-bats.
 A couple of Rays scouts wrote reports on the Cuban outfield and later the Rays traded for him, giving up their top pitching prospect at the time.
 The top outfield prospect wasn’t able to make his Rays debut until Aug.
 30 because of a positive Coronavirus test.
 Randy was asked how he stayed active during his quarantine he said, he loaded up on chicken and rice, because that was the only thing he knew how to make, and did 300 push-ups a day.

 Regular Season in Review.
-Arozarena played only in 23 regular season games which are due to his positive coronavirus test at the start of the season.
+Randy played only in 23 regular season games, which is due to his positive coronavirus test at the start of the season.
 But, that positive coronavirus test helped him gain 15 pounds of pure muscle.
 Despite Randy's limited season, he took the league by storm batting .281 with 7 home runs in only 23 games with the Rays.

 Randy’s .439 wOBA puts him in the 99th percentile in the entire MLB which is a true testament to Arozarena’s offensive value.
 His .641 SLG% and .359 ISO puts him in the 100th percentile in the entire MLB.
 This measures a player’s raw power along with slugging percentage.